 Published: November 2019 | Report Code: AT11759 | Available Format: PDF | Pages: 151

-The global electric vehicle component market was valued at $22.2 billion in 2018 and is expected to be worth $157.4 billion by 2025, growing with a CAGR of 29.4% between 2019 and 2025.
-The growth of the market is mainly aided by the increasing adoption of electric vehicles across the world.
+The electric vehicle component market size was $22.2 billion in 2018, and it is set to reach $157.4 billion by 2025, advancing at a CAGR of 29.4% between 2019 and 2025.
+This growth can be ascribed to the rising adoption of electric vehicles (EVs) worldwide.

 The manufacturing of electric vehicle components is primarily concentrated in China, Japan, South Korea, and the U.S., with all the top manufacturing companies located in these four countries.
 This is mainly attributed to the scalability of production volumes, presence of government incentives and subsidies, as well as a rapidly growing consumer base in the form of electric vehicle manufacturers.
 The major players operating in the electric vehicle component market are Robert Bosch GmbH, Contemporary Amperex Technology Co.
 Ltd., Panasonic Corp., Siemens AG, DENSO Corp., LG Chem Ltd., Tesla Inc., Hitachi Ltd., ABB Ltd., Samsung SDI Co.
 Ltd., BYD Co.
 Ltd., Mitsubishi Electric Corp., LG Innotek Co.
 Ltd., and OptimumNano Energy Co.
 Ltd.